finos/FDC3/docs/specs/getAgent.md

 2) If the DA is browser-resident, then:

-    Send a "ValidateAppIdentity" message to the DA via the MessagePort.
+    Send a "WCPValidateAppIdentity" message to the DA via the MessagePort.
 Include the DesktopAgentDetails record if it exists in SessionStorage.

     The DA will validate the app's identity against the origin of the message.
 It will return either a "IdentityValidationSucceeded" or "IdentityValidationFailed" message.
 The `getAgent()` promise should reject on a failure message.

-Success responses (from calls to `validateAppIdentity()` or "ValidateAppIdentityResponse" messages) MUST include `ImplementationMetadata` (describing the DA), `AppMetadata` (describing the instance), and `DesktopAgentDetails` record (to be persisted in the next step).
+Success responses (from calls to `validateAppIdentity()` or "WCPValidateAppIdentityResponse" messages) MUST include `ImplementationMetadata` (describing the DA), `AppMetadata` (describing the instance), and `DesktopAgentDetails` record (to be persisted in the next step).

 ### Persist DesktopAgentDetails to SessionStorage (step 3)